edleeenna/quiz_app/README.md

 ## Deployment Information
 - Frontend deployed to vercel: https://quiz-app-rho-brown.vercel.app/
-- Backend deployed on Render.com (a free instance, so it will go to sleep with inactivity.
-Please note that this means AI generation will be slow as the backend reboots :smile: )
+- Backend deployed on Google Cloud.
+Notes:
+- Previous backend deployment was on Render.com but after implementing RAG, it could not run on free tier due to memory issues.

 ## Features
 - Upload text files, DOCX or PDFs to extract content